Nicole Gale Anderson

-Nicole Gale Anderson (born August 29, 1990) is an American actress.
+Nicole Gale Anderson (born August 29, 1990) is an American former actress.
 She is best known for her role as Heather Chandler on The CW series Beauty & the Beast.
 She is also known for her roles as Macy Misa in the Disney Channel series Jonas and as Kelly Parker and Miranda Collins respectively on the ABC Family shows Make It or Break It and Ravenswood.

 Early life

 Anderson was born in Rochester, Indiana.
 Her father is an American who served as a Commander in the United States Navy, and her mother is of Filipino ethnicity.
 As a child, she won national gymnastics competitions, but retired due to injuries.
 Anderson was awarded a scholarship to Georgia's Barbizon Modeling and Acting School at age 13.
 She then began to study acting and attending auditions.
 She landed several print ads and television commercials, including Mary-Kate & Ashley Online Clothing, Every Girl, Stand Up, and Bratz Pretty 'n' Punk & Treasures.